 Read Also: Bengali Movie Aparajita Tumi Review (2012)

 In a confirmation of the popularity of Meghe Dhaka Tara, a recent survey by a leading Indian newsgroup reported that the concluding line of the film, “Dada, ami baachte chai” (“Brother, I want to survive”) was the most well-known line of any film.

 Stars: Ananta Jalil, Afiea Nusrat Barsha, Shaan, Don, Kabila, Nayak Raj Razzak, Suchorita

 The music of the film was also praised.
 Normally people watch Ananta Jalil’s film to get entertained by hearing his dialogs.
-His acting’s too much funny.
+His acting’s too funny.
 In films Ananta Jalil can do anything, even if he needs to fly, he will fly.
 But this film made some sense.
 The story of the movie is good.
 You will get interested to see the end while watching the film.
-It’s movie fully loaded of romance and action.
-It is one of the best Bengali movies of 2013 which you shouldn’t miss it.
+It’s a movie fully loaded with romance and action.
+It is one of the best Bengali movies of 2013 which you shouldn’t miss.